 Rest from activities

-- Rest from reading advertisements (email and snail mail) which will also help me to rest from spending.
-I plan on scheduling an hour slot to sift through (not read), add filters, or unsubscribe from unwanted promotions.
+- Rest from reading advertisements and magazines (email and snail mail) which will also help me to rest from spending.

 - Rest from Bible study again.
-My Sisters’ group is reading and savoring (meaning s-l-o-wing down and reflecting versus speed reading or quick consumption to finish a task) the Psalms again in January and resting from a prescribed study.
-Cool!
+My Sisters’ group is slowing down, reading, and savoring the Psalms again in January.

 - Attempt good rest at night or naps when possible.